Flamingos, Bascom Hill

 In 1967 Soviet Foreign Policy 317 could as well have been Martian Astrology 317 so senseless it seemed to me.
 Much concerned me that year; transportation to my job 20 blocks off campus; eight credits of Russian, my girlfriend had missed her period.
 My classmates seemed scions of America’s aristocrats, financially secure, La vie san souci.
 Such unhappiness they suffered was like that neighborhood dog that would dig a hole, then bark in it for hours.
 So it seemed the anti-Vietnam war movement gave meaning to empty lives.

-I stood at the edge of some spring demonstration listening as a smarmy activist graduate student spoke: “I am among the growing number of Americans who believe this government must be overthrown.”
+I stood at the edge of some spring demonstration listening to a smarmy activist graduate student: “I am among the growing number of Americans who believe this government must be overthrown.”
 That worn and tired phrase of tired and worn Communist activists was new and shocking to me.
-I looked at him and saw the German Kristalnacht student leader smashing the first Berlin window.
-Soon these students would be smashing windows on State Street.
+I looked at him and visualized the German HitlerJugend Kristalnacht leader smashing the first Berlin window.
+Later during that 1967 spring, American Jugend would smash windows on State Street.

-The evidence in 1967 was unclear.
+In 1967, the evidence was unclear.
 To me, the Soviets confiscated the farmer’s land and put them on collective farms.
 I loved beyond words the land upon which I grew up.
-I was anti-communist because the Communists confiscated the land.
+I was anti-communist because the Communists confiscated farmland.